-Lead agencies shall estimate and disclose a project's operational emissions for both the summer and winter seasons, and annually.
-Lead agencies shall compare the project's maximum daily operational emissions of precursors ROG, NOX, PM10 and PM2.5 during both seasons and annual emissions of PM to the District's thresholds of significance.
-NOTE: Best available control technologies (for stationary sources) and best management practices for PM10 and PM2.5 emissions must be included in the project for the lead agency to apply the non-zero PM thresholds of significance.
-If the project's maximum daily emissions of ROG, $NO{X_1}$ $PM{10}$ or $PM{2.5}$ during either summer or winter or annual emissions of PM will exceed the District's thresholds of significance, then the project will have a significant impact to air quality.
-By exceeding the District's mass emission thresholds for operational emissions of ROG, $NO_X$ , $PM{10}$ or $PM{2.5}$ , the project will be considered to conflict with or obstruct implementation of the District's air quality planning efforts.
-Furthermore, the project will result in a cumulatively considerable net increase in precursor and PM emissions, for which Sacramento County is nonattainment with respect to one or more of the state and national AAQS.
+Lead agencies shall estimate and disclose a project's operational emissions for both the summer and winter seasons, and annual.
+Lead agencies shall compare the project's maximum daily operational emissions of precursors ROG, NOx, PM10 and PM{2.5} during both seasons and annual emissions of PM to the District's thresholds of significance.
+NOTE: Best available control technologies (for stationary sources) and best management practices for PM10 and PM{2.5} emissions must be included in the design of the project or as mitigation for the lead agency to apply the non-zero PM thresholds of significance.
+If the project's maximum daily emissions of ROG, NO_X PM10 or PM{2.5} during either the summer or winter season or annual emissions of PM will exceed the District's thresholds of significance, then the project will have a significant air quality impact.
+By exceeding the District's mass emission thresholds for operational emissions of ROG, NO_X, PM10 or PM{2.5}, the project will be considered to conflict with or obstruct implementation of the District's air quality planning efforts.
+Furthermore, the project will result in a cumulatively considerable net increase in precursor and PM emissions, for which Sacramento County is nonattainment with respect to one or more of the state and national AAOS.
 For projects that exceed the District's thresholds of significance, lead agencies shall implement all feasible mitigation to reduce ROG, NOx and PM emissions.